PolybotRiviera/polymartien/README.md

-# polymartien
+# Polymartien

-Repo du projet de la coupe de robotique, édition 2024 : Farming Mars, de l'équipe de roboticiens de Polytech Nice Sophia!
+Repo of the robotics project, 2024 edition: Farming Mars, from the Polytech Nice Sophia robotics team!